Ultimate Guide to Toxin-Free, Clean Drinking Water at Home

 Most reverse osmosis systems include a number of prefilters and post-filters to ensure all contaminants are removed.

-Reverse osmosis systems remove fluoride, chromium 6, pesticides, herbicides, VOCs, arsenic, and basically all other contaminants.
+Reverse osmosis systems remove fluoride, chromium 6, pesticides, herbicides, VOCs, arsenic, and almost all other contaminants.

-But it does not remove bacteria and viruses.
-This isn’t an issue if you are on city water because water from water treatment plants is already microbiologically safe.
+However, it does not remove bacteria and viruses.
+This isn’t an issue if you use city water, as water from water treatment plants is already microbiologically safe.

-If you are on well water though you will want to make sure the reverse osmosis system you choose has a UV filter that destroys bacteria and viruses.
+If you are on well water, you will want to ensure the reverse osmosis system you choose has a UV filter that destroys bacteria and viruses.

-In my opinion and based on my research reverse osmosis is the best option for drinking clean water at home.
-But there are some downsides to a reverse osmosis water filtration system.
+In my opinion and based on my research, reverse osmosis is the best option for drinking clean water at home.
+However, there are some downsides to a reverse osmosis water filtration system.

-They can be kind of expensive.
-The price depends on which type you choose.
-But the price can range from $200 up to thousands of dollars.
+They can be expensive.
+The price depends on which type you choose, but it can range from $200 to thousands of dollars.

 And lastly, reverse osmosis systems waste a lot of water.
 For every gallon of purified water the RO system produces, 3-4 gallons are wasted.